 A: Apprenticeship training is distinguished from other types of workplace training by several factors:

-(1) Apprentices earn wages from their employers during training;
+(1) Apprenticeships are jobs!
+Apprentices earn wages from their employers during training;

-(2) Programs provide on-the-job learning and job-related technical instruction;
+(2) Apprenticeship programs provide on-the-job learning and job-related classroom training;

-(3) On-the-job learning is conducted in the work setting under the direction of one or more of the employer’s personnel;
+(3) On-the-job learning is conducted in the work setting under the direction of a mentor(s); and